linuxkit/linuxkit/docs/kernel-patches.md

 # Adding/Removing patches

 If you want to add or remove patches make sure you have an up-to-date branch with the currently applied patches (see above).
 Then either any normal means (`git cherry-pick -x`, `git am`, or `git commit`, etc) to add new patches.
+For cherry-picked patches also please add a `Origin:` line after the DCO lines with a reference the git tree the patch was cherry-picked from.

-If the patch is not cherry-picked from a standard Linux tree (like newer stable branches, `linux-next`, `net-next`, Linus' tree) try to include as much information in the commit message as possible as to where the patch originated from.
+If the patch is not cherry-picked try to include as much information in the commit message as possible as to where the patch originated from.
 The canonical form would be to add a `Origin:` line after the DCO lines, e.g.:
 ```
 Origin: https://patchwork.ozlabs.org/patch/622404/
 ```